kdave/btrfs-progs/Documentation/dev-send-stream.rst

 stream representing a standalone subvolume (full mode) or a difference between two snapshots of the same subvolume (incremental mode).
-The stream can be generated using a set of other subvolumes to look for extent references that could lead to a more efficient stream by transfering only the references and not full data.
+The stream can be generated using a set of other subvolumes to look for extent references that could lead to a more efficient stream by transferring only the references and not full data.

 The stream format is abstracted from on-disk structures (though it may share